mrtoy-me/esphome-tas5805m/components/tas5805m/README.md

 ```

 ## Announce Volume Template Number
-The example YAML defines an Announce Volume template number which can be used in conjuction<BR>
+The example YAML defines an Announce Volume template number which can be used in
-with the **mediaplayer:** YAML configurations for adjusting the announcement pipeline audio<BR>
+conjuction with the **mediaplayer:** YAML configurations for adjusting the
-volume separately to the media pipeline volume.
-This is useful for a Text-to-Speech announcements<BR>
+announcement pipeline audio volume separately to the media pipeline volume.
-that may have a different volume level to the audio playing through the media pipeline.<BR>
+This is useful for a Text-to-Speech announcements that may have a different
+volume level to the audio playing through the media pipeline.
-The YAML examples provide an example of how this can be configured.<BR>
+The YAML examples provide an example of how this can be configured.

 ## Binary Sensors
-Binary sensors can be configured which correspond to fault codes from the TAS5805M.<BR>
+Binary sensors can be configured which correspond to fault codes from the TAS5805M.
-The tas5805m binary sensor platform has configuration headings for each binary sensor<BR>
+The tas5805m binary sensor platform has configuration headings for each binary sensor
-as shown below with an example name configured.<BR>
+as shown below with an example name configured.
-All 12 binary sensors can be optionally defined but it is recommended that at minimum,<BR>
+All 12 binary sensors can be optionally defined but it is recommended that at minimum,
 one binary sensor **have_fault:** is configured.
-The **have_fault:** binary sensor<BR>
+The **have_fault:** binary sensor
-activates if any the TAS5805M faults conditions activate.<BR>
+activates if any the TAS5805M faults conditions activate.
-Note: binary sensors are updated at the **update interval:** defined under **audio_dac:** or<BR>
+Note: binary sensors are updated at the **update interval:** defined under **audio_dac:** or
-if not defined default to 30s.<BR>
+if not defined default to 30s.

 ```
 binary_sensor: